 SensrTrx cleans the data as it is collected from the equipment, all data coming from the machines may not be relevant and should not be processed.
 Some data should be filtered inside the plant and some once the data is sent to the cloud.
 This is done to reduce the noise and make sure the data used by the Manufacturing Analytics system is ready for display and calculations without further processing.

-As the data is ingested context of what department, facility, shift, product, team, operator and production line, etc. this data is associated with is added.
+As the data is ingested, the context of what department, facility, shift, product, team, operator and production line, etc. this data is associated with, is added.
 Additionally, the reasons why a part was scraped or why a line was down can be added to help with analysis.
 Without context the data is meaningless.

 What is Microsoft Power BI?

 Power BI is Microsoft’s core business intelligence product inside the MS Suite.
 In our opinion, it is one of the best BI solutions on the market; one that is designed to work with thousands of different industries.

 Power BI can be deployed in the cloud or on-premises and customers typically pay a per-user or per server license fees as well as designer licenses.
 If you already use the MS Suite, it can be added relatively easily.

 Power BI is Powerful but Needs Your Direction